 Reserves are needed to bridge the gap between the spending and receiving of income and to cover unplanned emergency repairs and other expenditure.
-The trustees consider that the ideal level of reserves as at 31 March 2020 would be £225,000.
+The trustees consider that the ideal level of reserves as at 31 July 2020 would be £225,000.

-The Trust had no reserves with a negative (£323,000) on unrestricted funds after allowing for those resources designated for property and props and setting aside funds to cover professional fees, the details of which are given in note 25 of the accounts.
+The Trust had no reserves with a negative balance (£330,000) (2019: £231,000) on unrestricted funds after allowing for those resources designated for property and props and setting aside funds to cover professional fees, the details of which are given in note 25 of the accounts.
 This situation is largely attributable an operating deficit and the need to finance the interest on the bank loan required to match the N Arts capital grant.
 The decision of B F Borough Council to withdraw their support to the refurbishment project in 2018 and the fall in income has resulted in an extremely difficult year financially.
 Whilst we understand the Council has had to prioritise its funds to urgent local needs, this has left the theatre in a difficult financial position.

 Without the support of Cruffs Bank Plc it is doubtful that the Trust could continue operating.
 The trustees are endeavouring to ensure the success with a combination of measures by offering a creative programme that caters for broader audiences, rescheduling the secured loan and working with our local authority partners and N Arts to ensure their continued support.
-Our consolidated balance sheet remains strong with net current assets of £116,000 and the ownership of a long leasehold interest in our theatre.
+Our consolidated balance sheet remains adequate with consolidated net current assets of £81,000 (2019: £301,000) and the ownership of a long leasehold interest in our theatre.
+Our lender has indicated their ongoing support to the Trust in light of the way we have been controlling operational costs of the Trust in the pandemic and are the quality of our future plans.
 The trustees have reviewed the circumstances of the Arts Theatre Trust and group and consider that adequate resources continue to be available to fund the activities of the Trust and group for the foreseeable future.
 The trustees are of the view that Trust and group are a going concern.

-The cash-flow outflows from operating activities of £126,000 from the charity in 2020 reflected the difficult trading circumstances faced by the theatre due to a shortfall in box-office income.
-The trustees are aware that the lack of free reserves, together with the economic backdrop, will provide a challenging environment in the year to come.
-The trustees have plans in hand to address this situation and restore the reserves to nil balance before accumulating reserves from 2019.
+The cash-flow outflows from operating activities of £131,000 from the charity in 2020 (2019: £41,000) reflected the difficult trading circumstances faced by the theatre due to a shortfall in box-office income.
+The trustees are aware that the lack of free reserves, together with the economic backdrop, will provide a very challenging environment in the year to come.
+The trustees have plans in hand to address this situation and restore the reserves to nil balance before starting to accumulate reserves.